EvilHowl/rEFInd-evil/README.md

 ### Credits

- - Part of the images are taken from [EvanPurkhiser/rEFInd-minimal](https://github.com/EvanPurkhiser/rEFInd-minimal)
+ - Part of the images are taken from [EvanPurkhiser/rEFInd-minimal](https://github.com/EvanPurkhiser/rEFInd-minimal).
+ - The background is just #000000.